rust-lang/rust/src/doc/tutorial.md

 Declaring `T` as conforming to the `Printable` trait (as we earlier did with `Clone`) makes it possible to call methods from that trait on values of type `T` inside the function.
-It will also cause a compile-time error when anyone tries to call `print_all` on an array whose element type does not have a `Printable` implementation.
+It will also cause a compile-time error when anyone tries to call `print_all` on a vector whose element type does not have a `Printable` implementation.

 Type parameters can have multiple bounds by separating them with `+`,